Summary of What We Owe The Future

 In China in the 6th century BC, the Zhou dynasty collapsed after over 500 years of rule.
 This collapse also led to a vibrant era of philosophical and cultural experimentation — a Golden Age of Chinese philosophy that later scholars referred to as the period of “the Hundred Schools of Thought.”
 Of the “hundred” schools, there were four leading philosophies.
 Each competed for adherents and influence on government doctrines.

-But in the early years of the Han dynasty, through a combination of luck and the skillful politicking of Confucian scholars, (sidenote: World GDP over the last two millennia, taken from Our World in Data A statue depicting Confucius.).
+But in the early years of the Han dynasty, through a combination of luck and the skillful politicking of Confucian scholars, (sidenote: (Image) World GDP over the last two millennia, taken from Our World in Data A statue depicting Confucius.).
 Confucians encouraged obedience to authority, respect for one’s parents, and partiality to one’s family, rulers, and state.

 Emperor Xuan, reigning from 74 to 48 BC, made Han dynasty China the first Confucian empire.
 For over a millennium, every educated person in China was required to master the Confucian canon.
 Still today, the Confucian emphasis on secularism and social harmony can be seen in the responses people from these countries give when asked questions like what they think is important in life, how they expect their children to behave, and what their hopes for the future are.